 SERVICES & REPAIRS

 Vintage Instruments is a center for fine instruments and craftsmanship.
-Pierre Moisy is the Director of Violin Workshop operations for our shop.
+Pierre Moisy is the Principal Restorer for the shop.
 Classically trained at the Lycee Jean Baptiste Vuillaume in the art of violin making and restoration, Mr. Moisy has worked in various studios in Europe, including the renowned Maison Bernard Huis in Brussels, Belgium.
 We also have a selection of Mr. Moisy's violins available for trial.

-We are also delighted that Jamie Herrmann is the Lieutenant Director of our restoration workshop.
+We are also delighted that Jamie Herrmann is the Associate Principal Restorer of our violin workshop.
 Jamie trained with, among others, Christopher Germain and makes and repairs instruments of the violin family.
 Jamie's talents also include playing the fiddle,guitar, and upright bass.
 He is also an experienced timber frame builder.

 Locally, we can also